hyunwoo/vue-template/template/README.md

 # build for production with minification
 npm run build

+# publish for production with express
+npm run publish

 # build for production and view the bundle analyzer report
 npm run build --report